-These beans were produced using the washed process where ripe beans are harvested then sorted in a water bath where the ripe fruit sinks while bad or unripe fruit sinks.
-The ripe fruit is then depulped by fermenting the beans for a period of time in a water & natural microbe bath, and then washed with large amounts of clean, flowing water.
-Once thoroughly cleaned the beans are then spread to dry in the sun on raised beds for several days.
+These beans were produced using the washed process where ripe beans are harvested then sorted in a water bath where the ripe fruit sinks while bad or unripe fruit floats to the top for separation.
+The ripe fruit is then depulped by fermenting the beans for a period of time in a bath of water & natural microbes and then washed with large amounts of clean, flowing water.
+The thoroughly cleaned beans are then spread on raised beds to dry in the sun for several days.

 The result is a very high quality, very tasty cup of coffee we think you'll enjoy in those quiet moments alone and in the company of good friends and family.
 Recommended for drip and French press preparations, excellent as an AeroPress.